hadley/recipes/recipes/muffins-scones/charlottes-christmas-waffles.md

 Cook in waffle iron.

 Comments: Made by Charlotte for Christmas day breakfast at Pacific Grove in December 2006.
+Source: Adapted fron Internet